Accord-Project/aec3po/README.md

 ## Description

-The Architecture Engineering and Construction Compliance Checking and Permitting Ontology (AEC3PO) is a central ontology developed in the context of the Horizon EU project ACCORD.
-AEC3PO is a comprehensive ontology designed to represent the compliance and permitting stage in the construction domain.
-It aims to capture and model various aspects related to building compliance, engineering standards, and permitting processes in the architecture, engineering, and construction industry.
+The Architecture Engineering and Construction Compliance Checking and Permitting Ontology (AEC3PO) is an ontology designed to represent the compliance and permitting stage in the Architecture, Engineering and Construction (AEC) domain.
+It serves as a structured representation of information related to building regulations, designs, checks, and permitting processes.
+Its main aim is to semantise regulations and provide a valuable tool for rule formalisation.
 The ontology is built using Semantic Web technologies, adhering to standards like RDF, OWL, and SKOS.
 It provides a formal and standardised representation of the knowledge and information related to compliance and permitting requirements in the construction domain.

+AEC3PO's strength lies in its ability to represent complex relationships between different concepts within the construction domain.
+It makes use of well-known ontologies like Dublin Core Terms (DCT), Europe's Legislation Identifier (ELI), and more to create a structured and interconnected knowledge graph.
+This allows professionals to explore, query, and understand various aspects of the construction process more comprehensively.

 ## Table of Contents
 1. [Namespace](#namespace)